Guidelines For Oral Presentations

-- Each lecture session is 90 to 105 minutes long, depending on the number of papers in that session.
+- Each lecture session is allocated 100 minutes.
 Please arrive at the room 15 minutes before your session begins and report to the session chair(s).

-- Each paper is allocated about 18 minutes.
-We recommend that you will take about 15 minutes for your presentation and leave around 2 to 3 minutes for questions and answers.
+- Each paper is allocated about 20 minutes.
+We recommend that you will take about 15 minutes for your presentation and leave around 4 mins of Q&A and 1 min for change over.

 - All lecture rooms will be equipped with a computer, a video projector, a microphone and a pointing device.
-Each computer will have a Windows 7 installed, a CD-ROM drive as well as Office 2007 and Acrobat Reader software.
+Each computer will have Microsoft Office and Adobe Acrobat Reader installed.
 You may also use your own computer for your presentation.
 Please contact the helpers on-site for the connection.